lekevoid/lekevoid-recipes/src/recipes/jerky-original.md

   - name: Water, to rinse the jars when pouring marinade unto the meat
     measure: some
     quantity: "1"
+notes: >-
+  2022-07 : Gigi finds this recipe a bit too salty but still addictive.

+  2022-12 : This recipe has been working good the last couple times it was made, receiving good comments.
+Just DO NOT go overboard and inflate the quantities, stick to the recipe/ratios !
+Also it might be that letting them marinate less (only 30 minutes is fine) actually helps mitigate the saltiness.
 preparation_steps: >-
   ## Make the marinade